php-fig/fig-standards/proposed/PSR-Cache.md

  * The Cache\Item interface defines an item inside a cache system, which can be
  * filled with any PHP value capable of being serialized.
 Each item Cache\Item
  * should be associated with a specific key, which can be set according to the
- * implementing system and is typically passed by the CacheFactory object.
+ * implementing system and is typically passed by the Cache\Pool object.
  */
 interface Item
 {